bjt-user/Linux/environment_variables.md

 but what is the correct way to do it, so that also the root user has this path?\
 and not only the normal user.

+If you put something in `/etc/environment` you need to use the shebang at the beginning of the `environment` file.

 #### troubleshooting

 putting this into `/etc/environment` destroys the entire PATH: